dec05eba/gpu-screen-recorder-issues/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here, such as terminal output of running GPU Screen Recorder and if there was an issue in the video then run the command `sudo drm_info > log.log` and attach that log.log file in this bug report. drm_info can be installed from your package manager or from https://gitlab.freedesktop.org/emersion/drm_info.
-Attach a video that shows the issue (if applicable), in raw form as output by GPU Screen Recorder or a losslessly cut version of it.
+Attach a video that shows the issue (if applicable), in raw form as output by GPU Screen Recorder or a losslessly cut version of it (you can use https://flathub.org/apps/org.gnome.gitlab.YaLTeR.VideoTrimmer for example to do this).
 Which game did you run while recording (if any) and does the issue also happen if you only record your desktop?
 Does the issue also happen if you use obs studio instead?
 If you have an issue with audio make sure you are not using pulseaudio/pipewire audio processing software such as EasyEffects.